iangdp/iangdp.github.io/_posts/2019-09-12-Introduction-Post.md

 **What I hope to Learn in this Class**

 I have minimal experience coding and zero experience sewing.
-By the end of the semester I know that will change, which is why I am so excited by this class!
+By the end of the semester I know this will change, which is why I am so excited for this class!

 **Boring Fact About Me**